 The annual Lunar and Planetary Laboratory open house, Summer Science Saturday, will highlight the 50th anniversary of the Apollo 11 lunar landing and recent lunar research.
-Events include lectures from current and former UA planetary scientists, exhibits and other activities.
+Plans include three lecture presentations, a piece of the moon brought back by Apollo 12 astronauts, Apollo artifacts, lunar meteorites, exhibits and book sales.
 Find more information in the descriptions and links below.

 Lectures held in Gerard P. Kuiper Space Sciences, Room 308: